mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 That's 15 lines just to get an instance of `AccountManager` and begin testing it.
 At that level, there's so much boilerplate that it distracts from whatever behavior you're trying to test.

-Your natural inclindation might be to refactor your test code to eliminate the uninteresting code.
-Sometimes it's your only choice, but it should be your last option.
+Your natural inclination might be to bury all the uninteresting code in test helper methods, but you should first ask a more vital question: why is the system so difficult to test?

-**Best option: Refactor the system you're testing**

 If you need a lot of boilerplate code simply to call the system you're testing, that may indicate a flaw in your design.
-Take another look at the line in the test above that instantiates the object under test:
+Take another look at the object instantiation line my example test above:

 ```python
 account_manager = AccountManager(user_database,